I prefer it when other people do the work.

 The work must be extraordinary.
 Fresh, evocative, persuasive and category defining.

 We must always drive value from our work.
 Financial value ideally.
-But also value in how it helps make us better and enhance our reputation.
+But also value in how it helps to make us sharper and enhance our reputation.

-We must constantly help to create the climate that we want to work in.
+We must constantly work to create the climate that we want to work in.
 In short, there’s no space or excuse for assholes.

 Sounds too good to be true.
 Tell me more.